 A symbol featuring the same circle inside a square, but with a large cross over the top indicates that the garment cannot be tumble dried.
 Usually, items that cannot be tumble dried are susceptible to fading when exposed to regular drying using heat.
 Instead, opt for hanging the item out to dry.

-Any care labels that include a square with three vertical lines inside mean that the item must be drip dried.
-The garment can be dried by hanging them up and allowing the water to soak up natural – this method will not require ironing afterwards.
+Any care labels that include a square with three vertical lines inside mean that the item must be drip-dried.
+The garment can be dried by hanging them up and allowing the water to soak up naturally – this method will not require ironing afterwards.